What is the NSBC Conference?

 Can companies recruit at the NSBC Conference?

 Absolutely!
 In the past, employees from several companies such as Google, Intel, Uber, IBM Research, Microsoft Research, ESPN, Capital One, Chevron, Accenture, Shape Security, and Shot Tracker attended, hosted sessions, and served as keynote speakers at the conference.
-For information about recruitment and sponsorship levels, please see the main webpage.
+For information about recruitment and sponsorship levels, please download the NSBC 2019 Sponsorship Packet.

 How do I attend the NSBC conference?

-Students and faculty are encouraged to apply for a full scholarship to attend the NSBC conference.
+You may register using the link on the main page.
+Students and faculty are encouraged to apply for a scholarship to attend the NSBC conference.
 The scholarship covers airfare, lodging, meals, and ground transportation to attend the conference.
 The most current scholarship information is posted on the website: www.nsbc.org.
 In the event that an individual is not awarded a scholarship, they can still attend the conference by paying a nominal registration fee.